desireechen/vue-practice/README.md

-I followed along with this Vue [tutorial](https://www.taniarascia.com/getting-started-with-vue/).
+I referenced this Vue [tutorial](https://www.taniarascia.com/getting-started-with-vue/).
 In the gh-pages branch, I am trying (not successful yet) to deploy a build to GitHub pages.
 The gh-pages branch has a vue.config.js file which contains the publicPath of my GitHub.

 # vue-app